msftcangoblowm/wreck/docs/LICENSE/closed-source-license.rst

 copyright holder
 """""""""""""""""

-Someone who forks the project, simply by editting the legal notices, does not suddenly become the copyright holder.
+Someone who forks the project, simply by editing the legal notices, does not suddenly become the copyright holder.

 Under copyright law, a maintainer, having forked a project, cannot